ychaker/careerplug-coding-challenge/README.md

   - Adding a `User` model with basic authentication and an association to `Post`
   - Any other functionality that you can think of!

-Be sure to comment your code so we can see that you understand what is going on, especially if you use scaffolding to generate resources!
+Be sure to comment your code so we can see that you understand what is going on.

+#### A note on Scaffolding
+Scaffolding can be a very useful tool when creating a Rails project.
+However, for the purposes of this exercise we would ask that you do not leverage the feature.

 ## Starter Code
 This project comes with some starter code to help you along.
 We have provided the skeleton for the `PostsController` and the `Post` model.
 Corresponding views have been created in the `app/views/posts` directory, as well as routes in the `config/routes.rb` file and migrations in the `db/migrate` directory.